 Just like how most companies close for a week for Christmas (the Pope does live nearby, after all) they also close for at least a week or two in August every year.

-This first week of August, it’s like the city itself is just still here because it has to be.
+This first week of August in Milan, it’s like the city itself is just still here because it has to be.
 The emptying and quieting has been happening gradually all summer, as the people living in mostly un-airconditioned apartments flee the heat of the plains.
 (Milan is in the middle of a big, flat plain called the Pianura Padana, which gets bitter cold in the winter and piping hot and humid in the summer.
 Like Eastern Montana, but with more espresso and fresh mozzarella.)

 It would be a mistake to think this happens because Italy is all about la dolce vita – the sweet life, taking it easy, not worrying and never working too hard.